OpenSourceEconomics/respy/doc/source/setup.rst

     :align: center
     :height: 500px

-The returns to schooling are smaller in Occupation A. While the initial wage is higher, it does decrease slower with schooling compared to Occupation B.
+The returns to schooling are larger in Occupation B. While its initial wage is lower, it does decrease faster with schooling compared to Occupation A.

 .. image:: images/choice_patterns.png
     :width: 500px
     :align: center
     :height: 500px

-Simulating a sample of 1,000 agents from the model allows us to study how these features interact in determining agent decisions.
-Note that all agents start out identically, different choices over the life cycle are the cumulative effects of different shocks.
+Simulating a sample of 1,000 agents from the model allows us to study how these features interact in determining agent decisions over their life-cycle.
+Note that all agents start out identically, different choices are simply the cumulative effects of different shocks.
 Initially, 50% increase their schooling but the share of agents in school in each period declines sharply.
-The share working in Occupation A starts to increase from 39% and peaks out at about 43% around period 4.
-Then declines back to 21%.
-Occupation B increases continuously, initially only 11% work in Occupation B but this share increases to about 77%.
+The share working in Occupation A starts to increase from 39%, peaks out at about 43%, and then declines back to 21%.
+Occupation B continuously gains in popularity, initially only 11% work in Occupation B but its share increases to about 77%.
 Around 1.5% stay at home each period.
-Initially, among those agents working, the large majority is working in Occupation A. Eventually, however, the large majority of agents ends up working in Occupation B. As the returns to education are higher in Occupation B and previous work experience is transferable, Occupation B gets more and more attractive as we follow agents over their life-cycle.
+Initially, among those agents working, the large majority is working in Occupation A. Eventually, however, the most agents ends up working in Occupation B. As the returns to education are higher in Occupation B and previous work experience is transferable, Occupation B gets more and more attractive as we follow agents over their life-cycle.